A nomination form can be submitted electronically at any time, guidance for the completion of the application form can be found here.

 Community Right to Bid

-If the owner of a nominated asset that is listed on the register decides to sell they must notify Newcastle-under-Lyme Borough Council.
+If the owner of a nominated asset that is listed on the register decides to dispose of/sell the asset they must notify Newcastle-under-Lyme Borough Council.
 We will then inform the group who nominated the asset that the owner has decided to sell.

-An interim period of six weeks begins.
-This allows time for a community group to consider placing a bid and must inform the Council that they wish to be treated as a bidder for the asset.
+An interim (moratorium) period of six weeks begins.
+This allows time for a relevant group to consider placing a bid and must inform the Council that they wish to be treated as a bidder for the asset.